The No-Detention Policy – Everything That Parents Should Know

 1. Impact on the Standard of Education

-The standard of education can be negatively impacted because there is no consequence of misbehaviour or poor learning.
+The standard of education can be negatively impacted because there are no consequences for misbehaviour or poor learning.
 This means that students can, at will, refuse to study or work on improving a skill.
-Consequently, this could mean that a lack of quality education in villages and rural India will push children towards a very bleak future.
+Consequently, a lack of quality education in villages and rural India could push children towards a bleak future.

 2. Hard Work is Not Sufficiently Rewarded

-Not having an assessment at the end of the year lets students have a half-hearted attitude towards education.
-On the other hand, children who do work hard and learn well are not rewarded for continuing down a winning path.
-The system makes no distinction between an average student and a good one, and this could deter earnest students.
+Not having an assessment at the end of the year encourages students to have a half-hearted attitude towards education.
+On the other hand, children who work hard and learn well are not rewarded for continuing down a winning path.
+The system makes no distinction between an average student and a good one, which could deter earnest students.

 3. Teachers Seem Apathetic to Learning Issues

-Since the NDP allows children to graduate even with minimal effort, teachers and the education department probably may not make sufficient efforts to guide weak children.
+Since the NDP allows children to graduate even with minimal effort, teachers and the education department may be unable to guide weak children.
 The teacher’s training programs in India have not taken into account the effort that needs to be made by the teachers.

 4. Unclear Future for Students

-If the quality of education becomes uncertain, then the economic independence of today’s children becomes questionable too.
-Children from poor economic backgrounds without proper education or skill will suffer to make a livelihood.
-Children from economically strong backgrounds do not stand a better chance either because they are used to a pressure-free environment and crumble when they are forced to put in an effort for grade 9 examinations.
+If the quality of education becomes uncertain, then the economic independence of today’s children becomes questionable, too.
+Children from poor economic backgrounds without proper education or skills will suffer to make a livelihood.
+Children from economically strong backgrounds do not stand a better chance either because they are used to a pressure-free environment and crumble when forced to put in an effort for grade 9 examinations.

 5. Impact on Women Empowerment Programs

 The girl child in India is already languishing from a lack of quality education.
-Programs that enable women empowerment will become directionless without girl children being properly educated.
+Programs that enable women’s empowerment will become directionless without girl children being adequately educated.

 6. No Value for Academic Outcomes